TheBeachLab/selfhosted/README.md

 ### Gitlab?
 No, thanks

 I initially started installing gitlab but I abandon.
-It'so, so, so, so bloated with features I don't need.
-It'a pain in the a$$ to configure with an already existing nginx server.
+It's so, so, so, so bloated with features I don't need.
+It's a pain in the a$$ to configure with an already existing nginx server.
 And its a nightmare to later maintain it.
 So I uninstalled gitlab, reverted all changes and I installed a plain git server.
 Because in the end. all I want is a place to store my repos.
 This is not a multiuser environment.

-### Plain git server
+### Setup a plain git server

 Begin with adding a git user `sudo adduser git` and set up a password for it.
 Log into the user `su git` and navigate to it's home folder `cd`.
 Let's now set it up to use ssh keys to log in instead of the password.